jkillingsworth/jkillingsworth.com/_posts/2021-08-13-more-coin-toss-performance-enhancements.md

     \end{document}
 {% endlatex %}

 We want to create some lookup tables for our state transition values like we did for the optimized computation method presented in the previous post.
-But this time around, we want to create two different sets of lookup tables, one for odd numbered coin tosses and one for even numbered coin tosses.
-Here is the formula to populate the lookup tables for odd numbered coin tosses:
+But this time around, we want to create two different sets of lookup tables, one for odd-numbered coin tosses and one for even-numbered coin tosses.
+Here is the formula to populate the lookup tables for odd-numbered coin tosses:

 {% latex 1 fig-04 %}
     \begin{document}